mhcdc9/PublishedWildfrostMods/MultiplayerBase/MultiplayerModdingTutorial.md

 (Expect the corresponding `Remove` line in `Unload` as well)

-This line says that all messages beginning with "MY_HANDLER" will be routed to the method `MyHandlerMethod` (Please change these names when working on a real mod).
-Depending on your mod, you may expect different types of messages going through `MyHandlerMethod`.
+This line says that all messages beginning with "MY_HANDLER" will be routed to the method `MyHandlerRoutine` (Please change these names when working on a real mod).
+Depending on your mod, you may expect different types of messages going through `MyHandlerRoutine`.
 I usually set these methods as a glorified switch statement (a dictionary is approximately the same result as well).
 This is the general form I end up with.

 ---